You entered the most comprehensive Tennis Grand Slam Online Database

 In 1989, Garrison defeated Chris Evert 7–6, 6–2 in the quarterfinals of the US Open in what proved to be the final Grand Slam singles match of Evert's career.
 Garrison subsequently lost to Navrátilová in the semifinals.
 She finished 1989 ranked a career-high World No. 4 in singles.

-The highlight of Garrison's career came in 1990 at Wimbledon.
-She defeated French Open champion Monica Seles in the quarterfinals 3–6, 6–3, 9–7 and the defending Wimbledon champion and World No. 1 Steffi Graf in the semifinals 6–3, 3–6, 6–4 to reach her first (and only) Grand Slam singles final, becoming the first African-American woman to do so since Althea Gibson.
+The highlight of Garrison's career came in 1990 at Wimbledon, as she defeated Samantha Smith, Cecilia Dahlman, Andrea Leand, Helena Suková, then French Open champion Monica Seles in the quarterfinals 3–6, 6–3, 9–7 and the defending Wimbledon champion and World No. 1 Steffi Graf in the semifinals 6–3, 3–6, 6–4 to reach her first (and only) Grand Slam singles final, becoming the first African-American woman to do so since Althea Gibson.
+Moreover, it ended Graf's record 13-time streak of Grand Slam finals.
 There, she lost to Navrátilová 6–4, 6–1 who won her record ninth women's singles title at Wimbledon.
 However, Garrison claimed her third Grand Slam mixed doubles title at Wimbledon that year (partnering Rick Leach).

 In 1992, Garrison finished runner-up in the Australian Open women's doubles (partnering Mary Joe Fernandez).

 Garrison retired from the professional tour in 1996.
+From 1982 to 1995, she remained uninterrupted in the world's top 25.
 During her career, she won 14 top-level singles titles and 20 doubles titles.

 Since retiring from the tour, Garrison has worked as a television commentator and maintained active roles in the community and in tennis.
 She founded the Zina Garrison Foundation for the Homeless in 1988, and the Zina Garrison All-Court Tennis Program, which supports inner-city tennis in Houston, in 1992.
 She has also served as a member of the United States President's Council on Physical Fitness and Sports.
 She is a member of Alpha Kappa Alpha sorority.